Coolbuyq/M2-EmbSys/CaseStudy/README.md

 # Requirements
 ## High Level Requirements
-Proper Power Supply to the Microcontroller and Sensors.
+1) Proper Power Supply to the Microcontroller and Sensors.
-GSM and GPS modem should be work properly.
+2) GSM and GPS modem should be work properly.
-Display ought to display all commands properly
+3) Display ought to display all commands properly.

+## Low Level Requirnments
+1) Proper location should be reach to person.
+2) Buzzer should be beep on time.
+3)